Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution: Statements and Declarations

 \textbf{Author contributions.} X.Q. conceived and designed the framework, implemented the prototype, and drafted the manuscript.
 S.L. contributed to the evaluation design.
-J.S. contributed to the manuscript revision.
+J.S. and Z.B. contributed to manuscript revision.
 C.Y. and Z.L. supervised the research and revised the manuscript.
-All authors reviewed the final manuscript.
+All authors reviewed and approved the final manuscript.